On the consistency of jet feedback modelling across different astrophysics hydrodynamical codes: Jet feedback theory and modelling

 where $ u = \frac{1}{\gamma-1} \frac{k_b T}{\mu m_p}$ is the initial internal energy, $T = 10^7 \, \mathrm{K}$ is the initial temperature, constants have their usual meaning, and we set $\mu = 0.6$.
 This potential is computed analytically so as to ensure that the initial configuration is in hydrostatic equilibrium.

-Throughout this work, we set the jet power to $P_\mathrm{j} = 5\times 10^{45} \, \mathrm{erg/s}$, typical of moderate to high-power radio-galaxy jets \citep{Turner_2015, Turner_2017}.
+Throughout this work, we set the jet power to $P_\mathrm{j} = 5\times 10^{45} \, \mathrm{erg/s}$, typical of moderate to high-power radio-galaxy jets.
 In our standard, uniform-medium runs (Section~\ref{ssec:jets in three codes}), we set the virtual-particle velocity to $v_\mathrm{j} = 4 \times 10^4 \, \mathrm{km/s}$ to ensure the jets enter the self-similar regime.
 We set the virtual-particle mass to $m_\mathrm{j} = 4\times 10^4 \, \mathrm{M}_\odot$ to fix the number of injection events.
 This virtual-particle mass will be safely smaller than the masses of individual gas elements in {\sc swift} and {\sc arepo} to help keep the mass resolution relatively constant.
 The jets remain active for $98 \, \mathrm{Myr}$, resulting in approximately $12,000$ injection events.

 In Section~\ref{ssec:resolution} we compare different resolution runs in the uniform medium, in Section~\ref{ssec:jet injection velocity} we vary the injection velocity $v_\mathrm{j}$, and in Section~\ref{ssec:same neighbour mass injection} we compare with simulations that inject into a fixed neighbour mass.
 In the stratified-medium runs (Section~\ref{ssec:stratified medium jets}, Section~\ref{ssec:remnants}), we halve the virtual-particle mass to $m_\mathrm{j} = 2\times 10^4 \, \mathrm{M}_\odot$, keep the same velocity and shorten the jet duration to $44 \, \mathrm{Myr}$ to simulate a similar number of injection events and produce similar-length jets.
+In the uniform medium we use resolutions that vary from $N = 10^7$ to $N = 10^8$ resolution elements whereas in the stratified medium we instead employ $N = 2.9\times10^7 $ and $1.8\times10^7$ resolution elements.
 We summarise the complete set of our runs in Table~\ref{tab:Jets Table}.